VincyJovitha01/INVERSE-OF-A-MATRIX/README.md

 Prepare the list from the given matrix and assign in np.array().

 ### Step 3:
-Calculate the Inverse using np.linalg.inv()
+Calculate the Inverse of the matrix using np.linalg.inv()

 ### Step 4:
 End the program.